 - Mouse Smoothing: Off

 For the mode, experienced players may find the most comfort in Legacy (Alternate), as this is the same legacy setting found in Warzone.
-Or, you can try out the Relative setting that comes as default.
+Or, you can try out the Relative setting that comes as default in Vanguard.

 Best Call of Duty: Vanguard keybinds

 Here are our recommended keybinds for playing Vanguard.
-Of course, these settings are all dependent on preference, but these are a solid start while you get used to playing on mouse and keyboard.
+Of course, these settings are all dependent on preference, but these are a solid start while you get used to playing with a mouse and keyboard.